-A new play exploring the relationships between black girls and older black women, made and performed by teenage girls from Company Three with the director Maa-Yarkor Addo.
+A new play exploring the relationships between black girls and older black women, made and performed by teenage girls from Company Three with Company Three's resident director Maa-Yarkor Addo.

 This fun, brave and loving play is our attempt to unpick what ‘Aunty’ really means.
 To find her in all her complexities and truths.
 To have the conversations we never have.